Is Long Term Disability Income Taxable?

 The treatment of benefits by Revenue Canada can be incredibly complex.
 The courts have upheld that “I didn’t know” is an unacceptable defence – even in cases where insurers provided misinformation to their clients.
 It is always wise to consult with tax consultants and a legal team to ensure you are in compliance with the law so you don’t get hit with backpay or tax evasion charges – which can result in additional fines of up to $25,000 and one year behind bars.

-Experienced long-term disability attorneys at Preszler Law Firm provide free initial consultations to anyone interested in learning more about how disability benefits affect their tax obligation.
+Experienced long-term disability lawyers at Preszler provide free initial consultations to anyone interested in learning more about how disability benefits affect their tax obligation.
 Call today to speak with a dedicated and compassionate personal injury lawyer.